ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-api-manager/deploy-your-agents.md

 ### Tags

-1. Configure filters in yaml file to determine which [APIs will be discovered](/docs/central/connect-api-manager/filtering-apis-to-be-discovered/) and published to AMPLIFY Central.
+1. Configure filters in yaml file to determine which [APIs will be discovered](/docs/central/connect-api-manager/filtering-apis-to-be-discovered/) and published to Amplify Central.
 2. Discovery API tags.
-Set filtering based on tag name, tag value, partial value and MatchRegEx to discover APIs that can be published to AMPLIFY Central:
+Set filtering based on tag name, tag value, partial value and MatchRegEx to discover APIs that can be published to Amplify Central:

    * In API Manager, select front-end API to edit.
    * The tags should match the values in your apimanager configuration file.
    * Save the API and publish.
 Once published, the Discovery Agent attempts to match the polling criteria.
-If it matches, it publishes it to the AMPLIFY Central Catalog and Environments.
+If it matches, it publishes it to the Amplify Central Catalog and Environments.
-   * Once the API is published to the catalog, a reference value is generated by AMPLIFY Central and sent back to the API Manager (`APIC_ID`).
+   * Once the API is published to the catalog, a reference value is generated by Amplify Central and sent back to the API Manager (`APIC_ID`).
 If you want to see that field or customize it, refer to **Add a custom property to APIs** in [Customize API Manager](/docs/apim_administration/apimgr_admin/api_mgmt_custom/#customize-api-manager-data) documentation.

 ### Custom field for subscription identifier

 The Discovery Agent uses a custom field in the application's resource on API Manager to store identifiers for Central subscriptions.
 The default value for the custom field name is `subscriptions` and is not visible in the API Manager UI, as it is a specific configuration.
-This field helps the Discovery Agent to know if AMPLIFY Central subscriptions are used for particular API/application combinations.
-Each time an AMPLIFY Central subscription succeeds, the subscription identifier is stored in the field value of the corresponding API Manager application used to initiate the subscription.
-When the subscription is removed from AMPLIFY Central, the corresponding subscription identifier is removed in the corresponding API Manager application.
+This field helps the Discovery Agent to know if Amplify Central subscriptions are used for particular API/application combinations.
+Each time an Amplify Central subscription succeeds, the subscription identifier is stored in the field value of the corresponding API Manager application used to initiate the subscription.
+When the subscription is removed from Amplify Central, the corresponding subscription identifier is removed in the corresponding API Manager application.

 In order to visualize those fields in API Manager UI, update the file `app.config` located in `<INSTALL-DIR>/apigateway/webapps/apiportal/vordel/apiportal/app` with the following: